-You can get started with Python programming in a basic text editor like notepad or choose to go ahead with a complete and feature rich Python IDE like PyCharm, Pydev, Emacs or Eric.
+You can get started with Python programming in a basic text editor like notepad or choose to go ahead with a complete and feature-rich Python IDE like PyCharm, Pydev, Emacs, or Eric.

-Selection of the right editor can greatly influence productivity and effectiveness of Python programming.
+Selection of the right editor can greatly influence the productivity and effectiveness of Python programming.
 Professional programmers invest time well in advance and go for the IDE that best meets their requirements.

 Which one should you go for?
 This is something that you have to decide and totally depends on what you like, need, and can afford.
 You might need to try a few before narrowing down to the final one.